The Beaney House of Art & Knowledge is an Art Gallery, Library and Visitor Information Centre situated in the heart of historic Canterbury.

 A cultural hub in East Kent, praised for its welcoming atmosphere, providing a range of services under one roof, uniting art, heritage, books, ideas, information and collections.

-Whether you are a frequent Library user, a teacher on a Schools Workshop, a parent enjoying the perfect cup of coffee in our Café or an inquisitive explorer studying our treasures from the Ancient worlds; The Beaney is a building for everyone.Galleries Permanent Collections Temporary Exhibition Spaces Library Visitor Information Centre The Beaney Café Community, Health & Wellbeing Artist Opportunities School Visits Hire A Venue
+Whether you are a frequent Library user, a teacher on a Schools Workshop or an inquisitive explorer studying our treasures from the Ancient worlds; The Beaney is a building for everyone.Galleries Permanent Collections Temporary Exhibition Spaces Library Visitor Information Centre The Beaney Café Community, Health & Wellbeing Artist Opportunities School Visits Hire A Venue